Distributional value gradients for stochastic environments: A new Bellman operator

 Following \cite{doro2020how}, we induce a critic optimization objective from Proposition~\ref{prop:w1_prop}, showing that we can approximate the true policy gradient by matching the action gradients in the \emph{distributional sense}.
 Using bootstrapping to approximate the true distribution leads to the optimization problem

-We note that \emph{Eq. \ref{eq:wasserstein_optimization} assumes a known and differentiable dynamics $\boldsymbol{p}$.} We maintain this assumption for the time being and will relax it in Section~\ref{sec:approach}. \emph{Mirroring previous work \citep{doro2020how, garibbo2024taylor}, we introduce this assumption upfront and then lift the constraint.} In the next section we formalize the notions necessary to instantiate a working implementation of this optimization problem.
+We note that \emph{Equations~\ref{eq:wasserstein_optimization}--\ref{eq:zhat_target_def} assume a known and differentiable dynamics model \(p\).} We maintain this assumption for the time being and will relax it in Section~\ref{sec:approach}. \emph{Mirroring previous work \citep{doro2020how, garibbo2024taylor}, we introduce this assumption upfront and then lift the constraint.} In the next section, we formalize the notions necessary to instantiate a working implementation of this optimization problem.